PAYMENT OF WAGES

 Cash payment can be required in the local currency used in the port where the ship is berthed and the exchange rate of the day must be used.
 The seafarer can also choose to have the wages paid as a special authorisation of payment by the shipping company.

 According to the law, the seafarer must receive a monthly account of the wages earned including allowances, the wages paid and the rate of exchange used if the payment is made in another currency than the one agreed upon.

 Transfer of seafarers' wages

 According to the law, a seafarer can require his or her wages paid as monthly allotments to a specific person.
 However, payment cannot be required according to more than three parallel allotment notes.
-A seafarer can require all wages or parts hereof transferred to one or more financial institutions in the Faroe Islands or abroad.
+A seafarer can require all wages or parts hereof transferred to one or more financial institutions in the Faroe Islands.

 Prohibition against set-offs in wages